 5. Consider seeking financial advice

 Financial advisers can help you identify your financial and lifestyle goals, design a plan, help you stick to the plan, and make changes to the plan if your circumstances or goals change.
-Learn how you could benefit from financial advice.

 1. The BT Australian Financial Health Index covers Australians’ attitudes and behaviour across a broad spectrum of financial needs.
 The Index provides insights from a comprehensive analysis of the financial wellbeing of Australians – their financial situation, managing finances, saving and spending, retirement and super, insurance and investments.
 The Index is compiled from surveying over 4,000 (18+) Australians.
 The data is weighted to ensure representation of the Australian population in accordance with census data provided by the Australian Bureau of Statistics.
 The 2016 BT Australian Financial Health Index canvassed the responses from 4486 Australians in November 2016.